DjMikeLin/GoSolar2.0/README.md

 -double click on the .jar to test the application(database must be in the same directory)
     --Double clicking jar files might not work in windows 10.
 If it doesn't try using this 3rd party website to load the app: https://download.cnet.com/JAR_Runner/3000-2094_4-76475806.html --Or download the code to test and run in your IDE.
+Before running the code, please setup a sqlite-jdbc jar dependency.
+Download the jar file from https://bitbucket.org/xerial/sqlite-jdbc/downloads/

 ## Logins
 ### Two users are built in to the database now: